Ana Stojanoska: Professional career

-Editor of the book Drami by Dejan Dukovski, Skopje: ProArts (2002).

-Selection, preface and edition of the book Macedonian contemporary drama, 101 volumes of the project 130 volumes of Macedonian literature, Bitola: Mikena (2008).

 She's one of the authors of Glossary of Literary Theory, Skopje, MANU (2007).

 Organisers of parts of Fakti and one of the co-author of monographs Ilija Milchin, (edited by Jelena Luzina), (2003); Vojdan Chernodrinski MTF and Petre Prlichko (edited by Jelena Luzina), (2004), Skopje: Magor.

 Author of the monodrama Glass Lampion first performed by "Theatra" 16 June 2013.